 The Grand Parade (of the 20th Century), which premiered at Arena Stage (Washington, DC) in February 2013.
 Dabova has performed in four of the company's Summer Spectacles and two Second Stage productions.
 She was part of the 2010 Moscow research trip that hailed the beginning of the Chagall Project.
 Originally from Plovdiv, Bulgaria, Dabova has worked with several performance groups both in the US and abroad, including Frida Dance Company and Wire Monkey Dance, and was trained in rhythmic gymnastics, aikido and dance.
 She holds a BA summa cum laude in Theater and Dance and Psychology from Amherst College.

 Carroll Durand (Co-Founder/ Actor/ Designer) co-founded Double Edge Theatre with Stacy Klein in 1982.
-She has developed numerous roles for the theatre, most recently Maarten’s Mother / Hugo/ Antonio in the Disappearance, and the Mother/ Maximilian in Republic of Dreams.
+She has developed numerous roles for the theatre in The Grand Parade (of the 20th Century), Shahrazad, the FIREBIRD, the Disappearance, and Republic of Dreams.
 Durand also created roles and performed in Double Edge’s The Song Trilogy (1987-1999) and The Women’s Cycle (1982-1986).

 Prior to Double Edge, Durand designed over 100 productions and established an international reputation as an authority on baroque sceneography.
 She is the recipient of numerous awards, including a National Endowment for the Humanities grant, a Marion and Jasper Whiting Foundation grant, and was recognized as the "Best in Boston¨ twice for scenic design and once for performance.
 Durand holds a BFA in Painting, an MFA in Stage Design and a PhD in Theatre History and Criticism from Tufts University.